emredagli/physics-constants-explorer/README.md

   }
 }
 ```
-#### Dimensional Constants Collection
+#### 4.2.1 Dimensional Constants Collection

-This collection should only contain constants that have units.
+This collection should only contain constants that have unit.

 It has the following key-value pair definitions:
 * `key` values should contain a descriptive info (on the given example above it is `speed_of_light_in_vacuum`).
 * `value` object has the following kay-value pairs:
   * `"numeric_value": "..."` (mandatory).
     * The values should be in scientific notation format.
-    * `"2.99792458e+8"`, if it is an exact value.
-The error will be 0 for the constants in this format.
+    * `"2.99792458e+8"`, if it is an exact value, then the relative error will be 0.
-    * `"6.67430(15)e-11"`, if it has some error.
+    * `"6.67430(15)e-11"`, if it has some measurement error.
 The format is a combination of both scientific and concise notations.
 The program considers this value as `(6.67430 ± 0.00015)✕10⁻¹¹`
   * `"unit": "..."` (mandatory).
-    * Only SI base units are accepted: m, s, mol, A, K, cd, kg
+    * Only SI base units are allowed as units of dimensional constants which are: m, s, mol, A, K, cd, kg
     * The following characters can be used:
       * a single space for multiplication
       * `/` for divisions
       * `^` for powers
       * `(...)` parentheses for grouping
-    * The following examples which gives the same resultant unit for "Vacuum magnetic permittivity constant" :
+    * The following examples which gives the same resultant unit (for example the unit of "Vacuum magnetic permittivity constant"):
       * `A^2 s^4/kg/m^3` = `A^2 s^4/(kg m^3)` = `A^2 s^4 kg^-1 m^-3`
   * `"symbol": "..."` (optional).
     * The symbol is used on the results.
 If it is not provided the `key` value is used on the required places.
   * `"info": "..."` (optional).
-    * If it is needed, this field can be used to enter more information.
+    * Can be used to provide more info about the constant.

-#### Dimensionless Constants Collection
+#### 4.2.2 Dimensionless Constants Collection

 This collection should only contain constants that have no units.

 It has the same key-value pairs with the same formats as the "Dimensional Constants Collection" except for `unit` definitions.
-It should not contain the `unit` definitions.

-### The Config File
+### 4.3 The Config File

-The configuration file determines which constants the program will use to find results close to the desired target value.
+The configuration file determines the scope of the program that will be used to find results.

-Within this file, the list of dimensional and dimensionless constants is defined along with their power ranges.
-In this file, a list of dimensional and dimensionless constants is entered along with their power ranges.
+In this file, the list of dimensional and dimensionless constants is given along with their power ranges.

 The program uses its [default config file](src/resources/default_config.json), if `--config-file` parameter is not provided.
-[The Program Inputs](#the-program-inputs) section gives the info about the usage of `--config-file` parameter.

-The default config file is prepared by exploring some derived physical constants.
-You can check the list of these derived constants under [the research document](/research).
+The default config file is prepared by exploring some physical constants.
+These explorations are located under [the research part](/research).

 The config file has the following parameters:
 * `method`
 * `dimensional_constants`
 * `dimensionless_constants`

+#### 4.3.1 The Power Ranges

 Each `constant` collection has its own `key`, `value` pairs, for example:
 ```json